Find A Dealer Near You!

 Long term radon tests: This type of test monitors radon levels for at least 90 days and is less common.

-Both short term and long term tests measure your radon levels, but the accuracy differs due to the length.
-A short term test is good at measuring your current radon levels, but these levels can fluctuate due to a number of factors, including:
+Both short term and long-term tests measure your radon levels, but the accuracy differs due to the length.
+A short-term test is good at measuring your current radon levels, but these levels can fluctuate due to several factors, including:

 This all means that it is possible for radon levels to increase or decrease after your testing period.
-A long term test helps to account for these fluctuations by testing your radon levels longer.
-In other words, short term radon tests are sufficient for most homes, but if you are really concerned about accuracy, then a long term radon test will be more reliable.
-The problem with long term tests is that you have to wait over 90 days for the results.
+A long-term test helps to account for these fluctuations by testing your radon levels longer.
+In other words, short term radon tests are sufficient for most homes, but if you are really concerned about accuracy, then a long-term radon test will be more reliable.
+The problem with long-term tests is that you must wait over 90 days for the results.

 Another important note to make is that radon tests can be conducted using either radon test kits or radon testing from a professional radon contractor.
 While test kits are not particularly inaccurate, the results from a qualified radon contractor will always be the most accurate.
 A radon contractor can also help account for some of the factors that might otherwise skew the results.
 A licensed radon measurement professional will also ensure the radon testing device (Continuous Radon Monitor) is placed in the right location and the EPA testing protocols are followed.